akeneo/pim-api-docs/content/rest-api/permissions.md

 :::

 :::info
-**Up to the 5.0 version**, users with `Overall Web API` were able to make requests on products and product models without additional permission.
+**Until the 5.0 version**, users with `Overall Web API` were able to make requests on products and product models without additional permissions.

 On SaaS and newer versions, new ACLs were introduced: `Create and update products`, `List products` and `Delete products`.